zuricode/messaging-program/README.md

 activated a set amount of client threads (4) which stop anyone from being disconnected.
 This is a work in progress and will fix this soon.

 To-Do List:
+- URGENT BUG: Notify connecting client when the server cannot currently accept any more new clients.
+At present, client thinks they are connected.
 - Enable an unlimited amount of clients that exist on their own unique thread.
 - Enabling unique font colours to easy differentiate between the server and each client
 - Condense the timestamp on every message to be prettier